quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### No Reneging

-QUIC ACKs contain information that is equivalent to TCP SACK, but QUIC does not allow any acked packet to be reneged, greatly simplifying implementations on both sides and reducing memory pressure on the sender.
+QUIC ACKs contain information that is similar to TCP SACK, but QUIC does not allow any acked packet to be reneged, greatly simplifying implementations on both sides and reducing memory pressure on the sender.

 ### More ACK Ranges

 QUIC supports up to 256 ACK ranges, opposed to TCP's 3 SACK ranges.
-In high loss environments, this speeds recovery.
+In high loss environments, this speeds recovery, reduces spuriuos retransmits, and ensures forward progress without relying on timeouts.

 ### Explicit Correction For Delayed Acks